sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/application.rst

 ::

-    Application ACS URL : The Assertion Consumer Service (ACS) URL is used to identify where the service provider accepts SAML assertions.
+    Application ACS URL : The Assertion Consumer Service (ACS) URL is used to identify the location from where the service provider accepts SAML assertions.
-    Application SAML audience: Application SAML url
+    Application SAML audience: Application SAML URL

 .. figure:: ../../../_assets/configuration/aws-sso/aws_acs.PNG
    :alt: aws sso